 However, soil nitrate will inhibit nodulation and reduce BNF.
 Added fertilizer N (conventional and non-composted manures, or some organic fertilizers), greater than 40 lb N/acre total, will directly reduce both the number and effectiveness of nodules (Hannaway and Shuler, 1993).
-When N is applied as part of other fertilizers (e.g. monoammonium phosphate, 11-52-0), total N availability should not exceed 40 lb N/acre.
+When N is applied as part of other fertilizers (e.g., monoammonium phosphate, 11-52-0), total N availability should not exceed 40 lb N/acre.

 Applying additional N will increase weed growth and not improve alfalfa yield or quality (Eardly et al., 1985).

-Phosphorus (P) Fertilization
+Phosphorus (P) fertilization

 The soil test level for P should be maintained above 20 ppm as measured by the Olsen soil test (Koenig et al., 2009).
 Fertilizer P is most effectively applied at planting in a band ½ to 1 inch to the side or below the seed.
 When broadcasting, increase the P rate and work P into the top 6 inches of soil during seedbed preparation.
 Providing necessary P is an important management step during establishment.

-Applying P post-establishment as a top-dress broadcast application has been shown to increase alfalfa yields in northern California and minimize P fixation in calcareous soils (Marcum et al., 2007, and Orloff et al., 2008).
-Thus, rather than applying multiple year needs of P fertilizer at establishment, topdressing P in subsequent production years can be an effective option to decrease the establishment year fertilizer expense.
+Applying P post-establishment as a top-dress broadcast application has been shown to increase alfalfa yields in Northern California and minimize P fixation in calcareous soils (Marcum et al., 2007, and Orloff et al., 2008).
+Thus, rather than applying multiple-year needs of P fertilizer at establishment, topdressing P in subsequent production years can be an effective option to decrease the establishment-year fertilizer expense.

 Availability of soil P is affected by temperature; it is less available during cool springs than in summer.
 Apply P fertilizer in the late summer or early autumn according to soil test results.
 One ton (2,000 lb) of alfalfa dry matter contains about 12 lb of P2O5 (Table 1).
 Thus, replacement-only applications for a 4-6-ton/acre yield would require 48-72 lb/acre of P2O5.
-Typical annual applications rates are 60-100 lb/acre of P205, but all applications should be made based on soil test results and/or tissue analysis or hay nutrient tests, and yield targets.
+Typical annual application rates are 60-100 lb/acre of P205, but all applications should be made based on soil test results and/or tissue analysis or hay nutrient tests, and yield targets.

-Potassium (K) Fertilization
+Potassium (K) fertilization